Vacation Planning in 2025: Navigating the Travel Inflation Maze

 Key economic influences on vacation spending include:

-2. Affordable accommodations rise in popularity: Hostels, vacation rentals, and budget hotels see increased bookings as alternatives to pricier resorts or luxury stays.
+Affordable accommodations rise in popularity: Hostels, vacation rentals, and budget hotels get more bookings.
+Many choose these instead of expensive resorts or high-end places to stay.

 “Global Tourism Shock: The Real Impact of Travel Inflation on Your Next Vacation” captures this trend vividly — travelers are cutting back on extras while maintaining core travel plans, demonstrating resilience but also caution.